MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-test-and-deployment.md

 ﻿---
-title: Strategy for test and deployment
+title: Test and deployment strategy
 description: Learn about using Power Apps and Power Platform for test and deployment ms.date: 03/09/2023 ms.topic: conceptual